WisTex/Pay-It-Forward-License/README.md

 copies or substantial portions of the Software.

-Anyone making less than US$1 million dollars in income or revenue per year may use this software free of charge.
+Anyone making less than US$1 million dollars in income or revenue per year may use this Software free of charge.

-Any person, company, trust, non-profit, ngo, government agency, or other legal entity with an income or revenue of more than US$1 million per year may only use this software if one or more of the following criteria are meet:
+Any person, company, trust, non-profit, ngo, government agency, or other legal entity with an income or revenue of more than US$1 million per year may only use this Software if one or more of the following criteria are meet:

-1. You purchase a commercial license for the software, if available.
+1. You purchase a commercial license for the Software, if available.

-2. You contribute code, documentation, and other resources to the project, if accepted by the copyright holder.
+2. You contribute code, documentation, and other resources to the source project, if accepted by the copyright holder.

-3. You release and make publicly available any and all modifications and enhancements that you make to the software, and make it available under the Pay It Forward License.
+3. You release and make publicly available any and all modifications and enhancements that you make to the Software, and make it available under the Pay It Forward License.
 You must attempt to notify the copyright holder so they can download, view, and use it.

 4. You mentor at least 10 people, at no cost to them, and they make 10 times